 $199 setup fee

-Review Buzz is another good company in the Review Generation space.
-Like the others they do have their own way of getting reviews for clients.
+Overview of Review Buzz: Review Buzz is another good company in the Review Generation space.
+Like the others, they do have their own way of getting reviews for clients.
 The biggest difference about the system is that they encourage reviewers to go to their own “review site” to leave a review.
-This allows clients to mange reviews right from their site as well as other online review sites.
+This allows clients to manage reviews right from their site as well as other online review sites.

 • Competitive pricing to start